Whether you are looking for the best kayak for beginners or something for experts, we have you covered.

 There are plenty of kayaks on the market, and when it comes to an inflatable kayak vs. hardshell, you have some choices to make.
 There are so many considerations, from a StraitEdge Angler to a Sea Eagle, skegs, and spray skirt effectiveness.
 This debate exists among even experienced kayakers, so we’ll clarify the ‘bow and stern’ of the matter and get you started on finding the best kayak.

 Inflatable kayaks are just as they sound.
 You inflate them when you want to use them and deflate them to store them away.
 They are lighter and much easier to carry, but they’re still durable.
+The same goes for the best kayaks for kids.

 You can store them in a duffle bag or a backpack, and you don’t need a roof rack to transport them.
 Inflatable kayak reviews agree they’re easy to take on vacation or hiking without worrying about where you’re going to put them.

 Hardshell kayaks are not light, and they’re cumbersome to transport.
 They can also have a lower weight capacity so that it would seem, in terms of size, there aren’t many benefits to this variety.
+The best tandem kayaks, for example, are meant for two so they will be bigger.

 Inflatable kayaks may seem less durable, but they’re built to endure bumps in the water.
 They can withstand hard surfaces like rocks just as well as a hardshell kayak.
 They make a great fishing kayak or adventure boat.
 Many feature i-beam construction, which adds to their rigidity, making them nearly as durable, or more so than a rigid kayak.